FirespriteLtd/website/site/content/careers/_index.md

     - body: >-
         We're a friendly bunch of developers from all experience levels and backgrounds with a mix of nationalities from many countries.
-We are united in our passion for video games and the pursuit of pulling together to co-create and collaborate on exciting and challenging projects.
+We are united in our passion for video games and pulling together to co-create and collaborate on exciting and challenging projects.
       image:
         alt: Who we are
         src: /images/uploads/whoweare-optimised.jpg